-Libretto by the composer, from Vsevolod Meyerhold's adaptation of a play by Carlo Gozzi (R,E,F,G)
+Libretto by the composer, from Vsevolod Meyerhold's adaptation of a play by Carlo Gozzi (F,R,G,E).
+Original French version by Vera Janacópulos and the composer.

 Major roles: S,A,2T,2Bar,2B